May 1 2010

 It’s no accident.
 Our brains are wired to respond to the immediacy of these connections.
 Any media that cannot cross the threshold of instant gratification gets resoundingly ignored, despite whatever intrinsic value it may possess.
 We drive this evolution of communication because we want it neurologically.

 Neither web designers nor game designers were prepared for todays explosion of aggressive psychological techniques for extracting money from micro-continuity payment systems and hidden recurring billing traps.
-Facebook is terrifying and unexpected for the game industry but the future of this technology is even more frightening – a world where sensors are embedded in items like toothbrushes and cereal boxes, where consumers gain points for brushing their teeth, for eating the right brand of cornflakes, where governments give tax incentives as game points for traveling by bus, where lighting up each cigarette incrementally increases ones personal insurance premium.
+Facebook is terrifying and unexpected for the game industry but the future of this technology is even more frightening–a world where sensors are embedded in items like toothbrushes and cereal boxes; where consumers gain points for brushing their teeth or eating the right brand of cornflakes; where governments give tax incentives as game points for traveling by bus; where lighting up each cigarette incrementally increases ones personal insurance premium.
 These tensions spilled over at GDC10, where FarmVille won Best New Social/Online Game:

 “FarmVille winning the award wasn’t strange — it was, in fact, depressingly predictable — it was the acceptance speech that followed that kind of set the room on edge.
 The Zynga guy opened with a blatant shot against the indie community, asserting that games like FarmVille are ‘just as indie’, and that indies should jump into the social games space and put their money where their mouth is.
 Apparently Zynga guy has no fucking idea what the indie community is all about, i.e. precisely the opposite of commercialized Skinnerian time-and-money-sinks driven by business and user metrics instead of love of the art.”

 The First Things First Manifesto is over 40 years old, yet everything in it is as true today as it was in 1964.
-And this, as we teeter on the brink of the utter annihilation of humanity and an uncertain cyborg future.
 More than being doomed to repeat past mistakes, we are on an unstable trajectory, rushing towards forms of social organization that we have no moral, philosophical, or cognitive foundation to adequately deal with.
-The positive social intentions of many designers have rotted away in a rancid sea of profit motives; many technically adept creative people are imprisoned in a hall of mirrors, reliving a constant groundhog day of product updates from bloated and cynical vendors.
+The positive social intentions of many designers have rotted away in a rancid sea of profit motives; many technically adept creative people are imprisoned in a hall of mirrors, reliving a constant groundhog day of bloated product updates from cynical vendors, ending up with the products they build themselves echoing this same mediocrity.

 Ten years ago, web design was an evolutionary offshoot of graphic design and information architecture.
-Today, as visual norms and technology has coalesced into the latest generation of internet services, web design is essentially applied sociology.
-Widely used phrases like “cyberspace”—even the very concept of “being online” itself—are dissolving into irrelevancy.
+Today, with visual norms and technology condensed into the latest generation of internet services, web design is essentially applied sociology.
+Widely used phrases like ‘cyberspace’—even the very concept of ‘being online’ itself—are dissolving into irrelevancy.
 People are simultaneously online and offline and everything around us is network aware.
 Game design and web design are merging in a frenzy of psychological hacks and credit card baiting.
 Aboard the end-train, we’re on a blithering rail into the dust of digital reality, where entire cities and systems of cultural objects become networked and daily life is evolving into repetitive computer game mechanics taking place in a virtual urban environment mediated by cameras and sensors, backed by big data.

-The internet has evolved in a complex interplay of anarcho-syndicalism and corporate subterfuge, and its success is due in large part to its completely free and open nature.
-The internet is an anomaly — a place where outliers are multiplied.
-Out of a violent bubble of 20th Century military capitalism, came the ultimate expression of human agency and collective endeavor.
-A completely free and open global network of information, that—under the conflict of consumer society, and the raze of what Aldous Huxley described as monolithic scientific dictatorships, this open network faces a present threat of extinction, and the more we turn the web into a global slot-machine, the faster we hasten the onset of a digital distopia.
+The internet has evolved in a complex interplay of anarchic organisation, bureaucratic standardisation and corporate subterfuge, and its success is due in large part to its completely open nature.
+The internet is an anomaly; a place where outliers are multiplied.
+Out of a violent bubble of 20th Century ideology and military command and control came the ultimate expression of human agency and collective endeavor.
+A global network of information that is now coming into conflict with consumer society and authoritarianism.
+Under the gaze of what Aldous Huxley described as monolithic scientific dictatorships, this open network faces a present threat of extinction.
+The more we turn the web into a global slot-machine, the faster we hasten the onset of a digital distopia.

 Our society has no proper political channels for dialogue about these issues.
 That’s why it’s senseless to lambast Anonymous for Operation Titstorm.
 What else can people do that isn’t feeble and played-out?
 These kinds of lowest common denominator reactions are an expected result of such a poverty of government imagination.
-It’s statistical warfare, about numbers, not about morals.
+It’s the politics of distraction and statistical warfare—about numbers, not about morals.

 Despite enormous volumes of scientific information, whatever such thing we have as global society is unable to reach broad consensus on even the most urgent challenges.
 Many people have become equally disgusted with the left and right wing framing of today’s political reality, yet feel powerless in the face of massive institutional corruption, and the general malevolence of institutional and oligarchical capitalism, which has eclipsed most communist and democratic political systems that were founded in the 19th and 20th centuries.
 Clearly, war is still the modus-operandi of our civilization.

-The way forward is to invest more in building our own places on the internet as individuals, rather than just pumping on the lop of mass-scale services.
-It would be foolish to stand in the way of 500 million people and expect to completely change the course – switching off Facebook or boycotting Google.
+It would be foolish to stand in the way of 500 million people and expect to completely change the course–switching off Facebook or boycotting Google.
 That would be to deny the power and potency of these entities, the equivalent of running round with our fingers in our ears shouting “I can’t hear you.”
 These companies are no more or less evil than any other institution in our society.
-They have their problems, but as digital natives, we need to learn to live with them.
+They have their problems, but we need to learn to live with them.

-Escape the feedback loop by publishing independently.
+In the context of internet communication and publishing, the way forward is to invest more in building our own places on the internet as individuals, rather than languishing in the walled gardens of mass-scale services.
+Escape the feedback loop of by publishing independently.
 Make things.
-Shape things.
 Break things.
 Invest in shaping your own unique part of the internet.
-Support your local networks, show love to the people who inspire you directly.
-Start smashing the interwebs with new art and design content, hacking every platform—every form of media—to their furthermost limits.
+Support your local networks of artists, writers, hackers and publishers, and show love to the people who inspire you directly.
+Start plastering the interwebs with new art and design content, and hacking every platform—every form of media—to their furthermost limits.